Tuition Fee and Maintenance Loans

 Your loan repayments depend on how much you earn – not on how much you have borrowed.

-- If you took out a student loan before 2012 and/or have a post-graduate loan, you will only start making repayments when you are earning above the pre 2012 repayment threshold (£18,330) or post-graduate repayment threshold (£21,000) – and your repayments will not increase if you take out a new loan for teacher training.
+If you took out a student loan before 1 September 2012, you are only required to make repayments when you are earning over £19,390.
+Your repayments will not increase if you take out a loan for teacher training.

 The table below shows your monthly repayments if you've no previous student loan or if you have a loan taken out from 2012 or later.
 If you have a student loan from before 2012, your monthly repayments will be different from the below.

 Tuition fees and any other financial support you might receive will depend on your status as a home, EU/EEA or overseas student.
 Find out more information on GOV.UK.

 Residents of Wales, Scotland and Northern Ireland will need to apply for this support via your country’s student finance body (Student Finance Wales, Student Awards Agency Scotland or Student Finance NI).

 Train to Teach Sheffield virtual event

 02 March 2021 - 17:00

 This event, for anyone interested in training to teach in Sheffield, will give you the chance to ask experts about your teacher training options and what it’s like to teach.